MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 * **Sandbox environment**: The sandbox environment of the Test Tool emulates the behavior, look and user experience of Teams.

-* **Tunneling**: Tunnel service isn't required as it runs locally.
+* **Tunneling**: An external tunnel service isn't necessary as the Test Tool runs on a local server that your bot app that can communicate with.

-* **Reduce account dependencies**: Microsoft 365 Developer tenant and the app uploading permissions aren't required to debug the bot application.
+* **Reduce account dependencies**: Microsoft 365 Developer tenant and the app uploading permissions aren't necessary to debug the bot application.

 * **Rapid inner-loop iterations**: Optimizes the process of making changes to the app design and bot logic without having to redeploy the bot application to the cloud.

 * **Mock data and activities**: The Test Tool makes it easy to accomplish a test for complex scenarios such as **Send a welcome message when a new member joins the channel** by using mock data and built-in and custom activity triggers.

-* **Reliable and trustable**: The Test Tool is reliable as the Bot application [Adaptive Card](../task-modules-and-cards/cards/cards-reference.md#adaptive-card) utilizes the same rendering technology as in Teams.
+* **Reliable**: The Test Tool is reliable as the bot application's Adaptive Card utilizes the same rendering technology as in Teams.

 * **Integration with existing Teams bot applications**: The Test Tool integrates effortlessly with existing Teams bot applications built with [Bot Framework SDK](https://dev.botframework.com/).